Determining If You Need a License

 - Licensing requirements are also partially determined by the type of pesticides you want to use.
 Is the pesticide classified as "general use" or "restricted use?"
 The words RESTRICTED USE PESTICIDE appear at the top of the label of restricted use products.
 You can find labels online to search for this designation, or ask your pesticide supplier.
 Also, you cannot purchase a restricted use pesticide if you do not have a pesticide license from PDA.

 Once you know the status of the land and the classification of pesticide, you can understand how your situation fits into our pesticide laws.
-Below are the basic types of licenses for pesticide applicators, but be aware that some special exceptions and rules may apply—for example if the application will be made at a school, daycare, public swimming pool, parks, golf courses.
-Check the PA Code, Chapter 128-Pesticides, Section 41 for the complete list.
+Below are the basic types of licenses for pesticide applicators, but be aware that some special exceptions and rules may apply (for example if the application will be made at a school, daycare, public swimming pool, parks, golf courses - see The Pennsylvania Code, §128.41 for the complete list.)

 There are laws for record keeping for both private applicators who apply restricted use pesticides and for commercial and public applicators.
 Also, commercial or public applicators must comply with the rules of the Hypersensitivity Registry which includes procedures for notification of listed individuals.